dice-group/glisten/docs/usage/configuration.md

 Glisten currently implements two types on how to retrieve facts.

+* Random Properties
 * An Allow List
 * A Block List

 The Allow list contains several predicates which are allowed, the block list contains several predicates which aren't allowed.

+The random properties will get random properties from the source model, where each property has to be in the namespace in the provided list.

 These list represent the base.